-I am an Associate Professor of Computer Science at York College of Pennsylvania.
-I teach a variety of courses here, specifically introductory programming, programming languages, software engineering, and various electives.
+I am an Associate Professor and Coordinator of Computer Science at York College of Pennsylvania.
+I teach a variety of courses here, specifically introductory programming, programming languages, and various electives.

 My publications page has electronic copies of most of my publications.
 All of the assignments, lecture notes, and other materials I have developed for courses are linked from this web page (see the previous courses link.)